renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 ![Avalytics System Architecture](./img/SystemArchitecture.png)

 According to this illustration,
-1. Source of all data is the `Avalanche C-Chain`, read through `Moralis API`.
+1. Source of all data is the `Avalanche C-Chain` and is read/acquired from the source through the Moralis API.
 2. Data acquired from the C-Chain is stored in a Moralis database as the `Staging Layer`.
 3. Through running Python programs at a `Cloud Service` (AWS, in the current implementation), the data in the staging layer is processed.
 4. The data processed at the cloud service is sent back to Moralis, into a database, which serves as the `Consumption Layer`.
-5. The data available at the `Consumption Layer` is queried on the frontend with Javascript, using React.js.
+5. The data available at the consumption layer is queried on the frontend with Javascript, using React.js.
-6. Data queried from the `Consumption Layer` is visualized using [D3.js](https://d3js.org/) and [Flourish Studio Examples](https://flourish.studio/) Javascript libraries.
+6. Data queried from the consumption layer is visualized within the Avalytics app, using [D3.js](https://d3js.org/) and [Flourish Studio](https://flourish.studio/) Javascript libraries.

 ## Backend: Data Extraction and Processing